sumn2u/FrontEndChallenge_001/README.md

 ### What we assess

 - Legible, understandable and maintenable code
+- Correct and well organized HTML code
 - A wise balance between complexity of the problem and complexity of the solution
-- A bit of styling in the proposition is welcome
+- A bit of styling in the visualization is welcome

 ## Submission Instructions